What Is General Liability Insurance in South Dakota?

 Check lease or contract insurance requirements upfront

 South Dakota does not issue a statewide general contractor license and does not mandate general liability insurance at the state level for most businesses, but local jurisdictions and client contracts create firm practical obligations that vary considerably by city and county.
-Most localities that do require contractor licensing expect at least $500,000 in liability coverage, with some jurisdictions requiring up to $1,000,000 depending on the scope of work.
+Most localities that do require contractor licensing expect at least $500,000 in liability coverage, with some jurisdictions requiring up to $1 million depending on the scope of work.

-Contractors working on city or state-funded projects in Sioux Falls and Rapid City are routinely required to provide certificates of insurance before work can begin, and commercial landlords throughout the state typically require proof of coverage as a condition of any lease agreement.
+Contractors working on city or state-funded projects in Sioux Falls and Rapid City are routinely required to provide certificates of insurance before work can begin, and commercial landlords throughout the state often require proof of coverage as a condition of any lease agreement.

 3. 3